 150 minutes of moderate intensity or 75 minutes of vigorous intensity aerobic exercise such as walking, swimming, cycling, jogging each week.

-2-3 resistance/strength-based exercise sessions each week involving moderate to vigorous intensity exercise to target all major muscle groups.
+2-3 resistance/strength-based exercise sessions each week involving moderate to vigorous intensity exercise to target all major muscle groups, including yoga.

 These exercises should all be adjusted and modified according to an individual’s ability, treatment plan and current health status.
 To maximise safety and therapeutic effect it is recommended that patients seek professional guidance from an Exercise Physiologist and/or Physiotherapist to educate, prescribe and eventually guide into self-managed exercise.